blog-ftr-img

 Understanding your customer acquisition costs (CAC) is crucial for demonstrating how marketing spend translates into customer growth.

 Create sensitivity analyses that show how changes in critical assumptions affect outcomes.
+Be sure to document and test the underlying assumptions in your financial model, as the accuracy and credibility of your forecast depend on the clarity and robustness of these foundational premises.
 This demonstrates both your understanding of the business and provides investors with levers they can mentally adjust as they evaluate your story.

 Static projections fail to capture the dynamic nature of customer relationships over time.
 Building cohort-based analyses into your model shows sophistication about how customer value evolves.